-ACT uses our Special Needs Community Events listing to share information provided by many different organizations.
+ACT uses our Diverse Needs Community Events listing to share information provided by many different organizations.
 Below are a few of the upcoming events.
-To see what is happening around the province, visit Special Needs Community Events You are welcomed to submit your organization’s events.
+To see what is happening around the province, visit Diverse Needs Community Events You are welcomed to submit your organization’s events.
 Over 7,000 individuals and agencies receive ACT’s News Round-Up.

 August & September Events